Peer support programs

 Key considerations

-The following are key considerations before and during implementation of a peer support program:
+The following are key things to consider before and during implementing a peer support program:

-• Support by leadership and internal champions is necessary to sustain a successful peer support program.
+• Leadership support is necessary to sustain a successful peer support program.

-• Create a clear and measurable business case for implementation and revisit outcomes regularly for continued support.
+• Create a clear and measurable business case for implementation.
+Make sure to revisit outcomes regularly for continued support.

 • Integrate ongoing two-way feedback with peer supporters for continual improvement.